Complexity Scaling Laws for Neural Models using Combinatorial Optimization: Discussion

-\paragraph{Compute-limited complexity scaling:} While this paper focuses on bottleneck from model capacity, we could have instead chosen to limit compute budget or dataset size (with early stopping) and observe the patterns that emerge with increased problem complexity, if any.
+\paragraph{Finite-compute complexity scaling:} While this paper focuses on bottleneck from model capacity, we could have instead chosen to limit compute budget or dataset size (with early stopping) and observe the patterns that emerge with increased problem complexity, if any.
+Compute-constrained and data-constrained complexity scaling laws would have many practical use cases.
 For example, Jones~\cite{jones2021scaling} shows that we can predict model performance as a bivariate function of train-time compute and test-time compute for a single Hex board size.
-If this neural scaling law can be generalized over problem scale, that would have many practical use cases.
+If this neural scaling law can be generalized over problem scale, one could estimate for complex tasks the tradeoff between train-time and test-time compute using only cheap experiments.

 \begin{ack} We thank Charles Lovering for his feedback on delivery and clarity.
 We thank Joseph Weissman for reviewing portions of our proofs.
 This work was performed without third-party support. \end{ack}